danteojong-it/danteojong-it/README.md

 ## Project Highlights

-- <a href="https://github.com/danteojong-it/Basic-Log-Monitoring-and-Analysis-/tree/main">Basic Log Monitoring and Analysis	</a>
+- <a href="https://github.com/danteojong-it/Basic-Log-Monitoring-and-Analysis-/tree/main">Log Monitoring and Analysis SIEM with Splunk </a>
 In this project, I installed and configured Splunk Enterprise on a Windows desktop operating system to collect local system event logs.
 Specifically, I ingested key Windows event logs: Application, Security, and System logs.
 These logs provide foundational information on system operations, security events, and application behavior, which are critical for monitoring system health and security.

 - **Personal Virtual Lab for Ethical Hacking and Network Security Simulation**